sschwindt/sschwindt.github.io/README.md

 * implement modifications

-* locally render the website with `gatsby develop`
+* locally render the website with `npx gatsby develop`

 * run `npm run deploy` to publish at gh-pages branch